bfg100k/docker-mythbackend/README.md

 MythTV backend
 ==============

-Docker container to run a MythTV backend.
+Docker image to run a MythTV backend.
 It also includes MythWeb and HDHomeRun utils.
-This container is adapted from an0t8/mythtv-server to get a more recent MythTV version and to add volumes for recordings and video.
+This image is adapted from an0t8/mythtv-server and thomfab/docker-mythbackend to get a more recent MythTV version, use official Ubuntu and remove RDP (use setup branch/tag for that).
+All special MythTV folders (as setup in mythtv-setup) should be added to /home/mythtv.
 Note that this container does not include a MySQL or MariaDB database.
 You must set up a database before (no need to create the mythconverg database as it is automatically created if it does not exist).

 ## Usage